dguzh/geoparser/docs/index.rst

 License
 -------

-Geoparser is released under the `MIT License <https://opensource.org/licenses/MIT>`_.
+Geoparser is released under the `MIT License <https://github.com/dguzh/geoparser/blob/development/LICENSE>`_.

+This project uses several third-party libraries, each with its own license.
+For a complete list of these licenses, see the `full license details <https://github.com/dguzh/geoparser/blob/development/THIRD_PARTY_LICENSES>`_ in the repository.

 .. toctree::